Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Results

 \subsection{Parameter Landscapes and Trajectories}

-In the previous subsection, we saw (for various graphs) how the solution quality changes throughout the training loop of \QAOA.
-However, we only ever see the solution quality for a small subset of possible parameter combinations.
-We now consider looking at \emph{all} parameter combinations in order to obtain a better understanding of the landscape that we need to optimize over for standard \QAOA and \QAOAw.

-For any graph $G$, initial state $\ket{s_0}$, and circuit depth $p=1$, we can plot a \emph{parameter landscape} (as described in the experimental setup) which allows us to visualize the solution quality as a function of the variational parameters $\gamma_1$ and $\beta_1$.
-In particular, each point $(\gamma_1,\beta_1)$ in the landscape is assigned a color which corresponds to the value of the percentage of the \mc achieved (i.e. the quantity $F_1(\gamma,\beta) / \text{\mc}(G)$).
+We now consider looking at \emph{all} parameter combinations for $\gamma$ and $\beta$ in order to obtain a better understanding of the landscape that we need to optimize over for standard \QAOA\ and \QAOAw.
+For any graph $G$, initial state $\ket{s_0}$, and circuit depth $p=1$, we can plot a \emph{parameter landscape} which allows us to visualize the solution quality as a function of the variational parameters $\gamma_1$ and $\beta_1$.
+In particular, each point $(\gamma_1,\beta_1)$ in the landscape is assigned a color which corresponds to the approximation ratio (i.e. the quantity \fe{$\frac{F_1(\gamma,\beta) - \text{\sc Min-Cut(G)}}{\text{\mc}(G) - \text{\sc Min-Cut(G)}} $}).

-As an example, we consider Figure \ref{fig:weightedGraphLandscape} which contains parameter landscapes for a graph $\hat{G}$ with no warmstart, two vertex-at-top rotations, and a uniform rotation.

-For each parameter landscape, we ran the \QAOA training loop twenty times with random initializations of $(\gamma_1,\beta_1)$ and overlayed the trajectories of the parameter values throughout the training loop.
-For each trajectory, we use a black circle to denote the beginning of the trajectory and a white $\times$ to denote the end of the trajectory.

-When no warm-start is used, the parameter landscape has many peaks and valleys and a wide range solution qualities.
-This phenomena is either less-pronounced or non-existent in the remaining parameter landscapes which utilize warm-starts.

-If we rotate vertex 1 to the top , this yields a ridge-like parameter landscape where the optimal parameter values lie near the line $\beta_1 = 0$.
-We also observe that every trajectory of this parameter landscape lies on this line as well.
-If we instead rotate a different vertex to the top, say vertex 2, the solution qualities are worse, endpoints of the trajectories are scattered, and the ridge-like shape is not as pronounced.

-When performing a uniform rotation, the globally optimal solution qualities are comparable to the solution qualities when rotating vertex 1 to the top; however, the shape of the landscape is drastically different and some of the trajectories end at local optima that are far from optimal.